lwhiteley/AngularLogExtender/README.md

 'color: #990099; background: #FFFFCC;'
 'background: #222; color: #bada55;'
 ```
-You can come up with your own as well :) !
+You can also come up with your own styles as well :) !